 Bill and Sally Wittliff founded the Southwestern Writers Collection at Texas State University in 1986 with the first of many gifts: papers from author and folklorist J. Frank Dobie which included diaries, journals, manuscripts for published and unpublished books, personal correspondence, candid snapshots, and memorabilia.

-As a result, in order to convey the composite nature of the collections, unite them under a common name, and acknowledge the great and generous contributions of the founding donors, the Southwestern Writers Collection and Southwestern & Mexican Photography Collection were joined as the Wittliff Collections late in the fall of 2007.
+In 2007, in recognition of the kinship of the two collections, and in appreciation of the generous contributions of the founding donors, the Southwestern Writers and the Southwestern & Mexican Photography Collections were formally joined as The Wittliff Collections.

 The Lonesome Dove Collection permanent exhibition gallery opened in 2007 and was dedicated in a special ceremony that was attended by several members of the miniseries’ cast and crew.

 2009 marked a major expansion of The Wittliff’s facilities.
 The expansion nearly tripled the exhibition areas, with the large photography gallery doubling as the venue for receptions, readings, panel discussions, and other special events.
 The expansion likewise doubled the size of the reading room, relocated and enlarged the main office and provided much-needed space for continued growth.

 In 2016 the reading room was dedicated as the Laura Walser Reading Room, in honor of Bill Wittliff’s mother.

 In 2017, the Texas Music Collection was established as a new major collecting area.
 When created, the collection already had an excellent foundation through a large number of materials and archives from songwriters and music journalists that had been acquired as part of the Southwestern Writers Collection over the past 30 years.